gueff/myMVC_module_Email/README.md

     // max. time span for new delivery attempts (from "retry") 'iMaxSecondsOfRetry' => (60 * 60 * 24), // 24h

+    // what to do on "send"
-    // Function to be called for SENDING E-Mail 'oCallback' => function(\Email\DataType\Email $oEmail) {
+    'oCallback' => function(\Email\DataType\Email $oEmail) {

         // e-mail sending via SMTP